fsaltunyuva/CMPE360-Project2-Transformation/README.md

 essential for applying the localized transformations of the four propellers prior to applying the transformation of the Drone body.
 This is how the propeller are correctly positioned.

-You will write the following func on also:
+You will write the following function also:

 - **resetTransform**: This function resets the drone’s position, rotation, scale, and altitude.
 - **boostSpeed**: Temporarily increases the drone's speed for 5 seconds and then resets it to